roberth26/recommerce/README.md

 folder structure
 by-domain
-no dependencies on app, prevents circular dependency domain-scoped selectors, selectFromRoot() containers have to be in app, by definition
+no dependencies on app, prevents circular dependency no run-time deps on other entity packages potentially create redux binding packages for each ent, eg redux-products domain-scoped selectors, selectFromRoot() containers have to be in app, by definition